niklases/PyPEF/README.md

 - DCA-based statistical prediction of the evolutionary energy, i.e., probability, of a variant relative to the wild type (see [EVmutation](https://marks.hms.harvard.edu/evmutation/); [EVmutation repository](https://github.com/debbiemarkslab/EVmutation)/[EVcouplings repository](https://github.com/debbiemarkslab/EVcouplings)).
 - ML-based supervised training with Ridge regression on training subsets of DCA-encoded sequences and the corresponding fitness values (similar to the pure ML approach using the DCA-based encoding technique in combination with Ridge regression).

 Beyond the DCA-only case, one or more protein language models (PLMs; currently [ESM](https://github.com/facebookresearch/esm) and [ProSST](https://github.com/ai4protein/ProSST)) can be added as additional components via `--plm` (multiple PLMs combined with `+`, e.g. `--plm esm+prosst`).
-Each PLM contributes an unsupervised zero-shot score and a supervised, few-shot-tuned prediction; the supervised PLM tuning can be performed by (i) a lightweight adjustment of the ensemble weights (default), (ii) LoRA-based fine-tuning of the PLM (`--lora`), or (iii) a Gaussian process over the PLM embeddings and zero-shot scores (`--gauss_opt`, with `--gauss_comb` building a single combined GP across two PLMs).
+Each PLM contributes an unsupervised zero-shot score and a supervised, few-shot-tuned prediction; the supervised PLM tuning can be performed by (i) a lightweight adjustment of the ensemble weights (default), (ii) [LoRA](https://arxiv.org/abs/2106.09685)-based fine-tuning of the PLM (`--lora`), or, as an alternative to LoRA fine-tuning, (iii) a Gaussian process (GP) fitted on the PLM embeddings and zero-shot scores (`--gauss_opt`, with `--gauss_comb` building a single combined GP across two PLMs).
+The GP modeling adapts the composite-kernel approach of [Kermut](https://github.com/petergroth/kermut) (Groth et al., *Kermut: Composite kernel regression for protein variant effects*, NeurIPS 2024, [OpenReview](https://openreview.net/forum?id=jM9atrvUii)).
 All unsupervised and supervised component outputs are then blended into the final ensemble prediction.

 <a name="grids"></a>
 ## Model Hyperparameter Grids for Training